Chapter 5: Apologies and Acceptances

 Ebony lifted a brow,“What for?”

 “If you hadn’t of stolen Slade, I might never have given any other man a chance.
-But Jay and I are happy.”
+But I know Jay and I can be happy.”

 Ebony didn’t know what to say.
-She wasn’t one for apologies or ‘you’re welcomes’.
-It was all new for her, so she said, “I’m glad…though I do have a bone to pick with your boyfriend.”
+She wasn’t one for all this gratitude.
+It was all new for her, so she said, “I’m glad…though I do have a bone to pick with your new boy-toy.”

 Ruby laughed, “Glad the fiery Ebony is still in you otherwise things would just be too boring.
 I’m also glad the baby is okay,” she said, only with a hint of envy.
 That could’ve been her, but she and Slade never could’ve worked out, not really.